 Malabsorption associated with SBS puts patients at risk for diarrhea, dehydration, electrolyte disturbances, and malnutrition.

-A diagnosis is made based on a detailed patient history, thorough clinical evaluation, and a variety of specialized tests including lab tests and x-ray studies.
+A diagnosis is made based on a detailed patient history and thorough clinical evaluation.

 Shire provides funding to some of the below organizations in support of efforts that include, but are not limited to: research, education, meetings/events and support.